MapcreatorIO/api-docs/source/v1/index.html.md

 ## Authentication

 Authentication is done through OAuth.
 This library provides multiple OAuth flow implementations for authentication.
-A client id can be obtained through a support ticket but this is planned to change in the near future.
 The client will first check if any tokens can be found in the cache before requiring authentication.
 If one can be found the `api.authenticate()` method will instantly resolve without any side-effects.
 The variable `api.authenticated` will be set to true if a token has been found and is still valid.